awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/monthly-disbursement-report.md

 # Monthly Disbursement Report<a name="monthly-disbursement-report"></a>

- The Monthly Disbursement Report provides information about funds that have been collected and disbursed to sellers’ bank accounts since the previous disbursement\.
+ The monthly disbursement report provides information about funds that have been collected and disbursed to sellers’ bank accounts since the previous disbursement\.

 ## Publication Schedule<a name="publication-schedule-3"></a>

  Monthly, 3 days after a successful disbursement by 5:00 PM Pacific Time\.

- Note: Disbursements to your bank account typically occur between the 7th and 10th of each month, so the Monthly Disbursement Report is typically published between the 10th and 13th of each month\.
+ Note: Disbursements to your bank account typically occur between the 7th and 10th of each month\.
+The monthly disbursement report is published approximately 3 days after the disbursement settlement is recorded with your bank\.

 ## Section 1: Disbursed Amount by Product<a name="section-1-disbursed-amount-by-product"></a>